waleedhesham446/Interlace/README.md

-# Vuexy
+# Reyzi
-A node js API for the mobile application 'Vuexy'
+A node js API for the mobile application 'Reyzi'